isah-suleiman/crunchbase-funding/README.md

 6. The top-funded initial public offering (IPO) companies
 7. The total amount received in funding between the years 2000 and 2014

+## **Data Cleaning**
+"The Python code used for data cleaning and preparation is available here.
+Feel free to explore it for more technical details about the project."